AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/Superconductivity.md

 ## Bosons as Fermion Pairs

-So far, we have discussed Bose condensation and superfluidity using models of bosonic particles.
+So far, we have discussed Bose--Einsetein condensation and superfluidity using models of bosonic particles.
 Can systems of fermions display the same phenomena?
 Experimentally, we already know that the answer must be yes, as an atom of He$^4$ consists of protons, neutrons, and electrons -- two of each -- which are are all fermions.
 A He$^4$ atom is a composite boson, but in many situations its internal structure is of no relevance.

 To return to model systems, consider the Fermi gas Hamiltonian that we discussed in the last lecture